 In addition to counseling and skill-building support, the school counselor collaborates with various community agencies.
-Should families need assistance with basic needs, they can contact Andrea Tan who will put them in contact with the appropriate community agencies for support and help.
+Should families need assistance with basic needs, they can contact our engagement specialist, Kayla Townsend who will put them in contact with the appropriate community agencies for support and help.

 The counselor is always available through email or phone contact.
-Our counselor is Andrea Tan and can be contacted at 319-558-2463 Option 4 or atan@crschools.us
+Our counselor is Andrea Door and can be contacted by email adorr@crschools.us or phone 319-558-2467